magley/nakevaleng/core/sstable/README.md

             - the actual key, in bytes
             - this *must* have the same value as the key of the ITE this STE is pointing to

-    propagation of minimal key is used, therefore: for some ITE between STE1's pointing ITE and STE2's pointing ITE, the following holds:
+    propagation of minimal keys is used, therefore: for some ITE between STE1's pointing ITE and STE2's pointing ITE, the following holds:

                                 STE1.Key <= ITE.Key <= STE2.Key